-While most tools will be great at providing the current status of a project, Wrike goes beyond this.
-One of the more recent features released is the availability of the Report Snapshots.
-This is essentially a snapshot of the status of work at a specific moment in time.
+While most will be great at providing the current status, this software goes beyond.
+One of the more recent updates released is the availability of the Report Snapshots.
+This is essentially a snapshot of the status of jobs at a particular moment in time.

 This is important when businesses require the availability of reports and progress as it happened over a period of time, rather than simply the current state of work.

-These reports include weekly status updates, the performance of different teams, activity reports and accomplishments.
+These reports include weekly status updates, the performance of different groups, activity reports and accomplishments.
 As this is typically the requirement of larger businesses, this feature is available on Enterprise plans.

-Really and truly, the reporting features are extensive and very mature, and we can’t envisage a scenario which is not fully served by the software.
+Really and truly, the reporting is extensive and very mature, and we can’t envisage a scenario that is not fully served by the software.

 Advanced Custom Team Workflows

-(This feature is part of Labs – a concept where early access features are released to users for feedback.)
+(This feature is part of Labs – a concept where early access updates are released to users for feedback.)

 Processes in teams working within different niches tend to differ significantly.
-What works well for a digital marketing team, is typically very different from what works for a construction team.
-Teams within different niches, industries, and even in same niches but different companies, will have different ways of working.
+What works well for digital marketing, is typically very different from what works for construction.
+Teams within different niches, industries, and even in the same niches but different companies, will have different ways of working.

 The tool has developed custom workflows specifically because they fully understand this requirement.

-Once again, rather than expecting the team to fit around the software, it is the software which immerses itself within the processes of the team.
+Once again, rather than expecting staff to fit around the software, it is the software which immerses itself within the processes of the team.